Bachelor of Arts in Political Science, Georgia Southern University, Spring 2019

 When she is away from the classroom, she enjoys watching the news (especially political debates among reporters), reading books within the thriller/suspense genre, painting/drawing, making extensive to-do lists, and catching up with friends.

-Though Grace could easily relish in the idea of being an expert in all subfields of political science, she remains dedicated to the subfield of American politics.
+Though Grace could easily relish the idea of being an expert in all subfields of political science, she remains dedicated to the subfield of American politics.
 Her research passions are an extension of her undergraduate research and her appreciation of debate and the lawmaking process within Congress.
 She is predominantly interested in researching congressional behavior on the campaign trail and Capitol Hill.
-Additionally, she is keen on studying the impact of gender in the congressional arena.
+Additionally, she is keen on studying the evolution and impact of U.S. foreign policy.